dijasila/GPAW/doc/tutorials/wannier90/wannier90_tutorial.rst

 centered s and p orbitals for many iterations.
 Eventually, additional localization is obtained by formed four equivalent sp3 orbitals centered at the bonds.
-The Wannier90 code actually supports specifying sp3 projectors as input, but the GPAW interface does cannot handle this yet.
+The Wannier90 code actually supports specifying sp3 projectors as input, but the GPAW interface does not handle this yet.
 The plot keyword writes the four Wannier functions in ``.xsf`` format, which can be plotted with ``xcrysden``.
 An example is shown below.